vladimirantigua/Capstone/README.md

      - [ ] Create a report list of items that need to ordered
      - [X] reminder to commit each time I have completed a task

- ## After Class continue working on the following features:
+ ## After the conclusing of the coding bootcamp continue working on the following features:

      - [ ] add Cron to send an automated email reminder of the inventory levels each day to the manage
      - [ ] add a excel to json converter to import the inventory list from accounting into the Web app database            by uploading it or drag and drop